JBangtson/JBangtson/README.md

 <h1 align="center">Hello, I'm Justin Bangtson 👋</h1>
-<h2 align="center">This is where you'll find me collecting, investigating, creating beautiful visualizations, and solving complex issues with data and code.<br>Thank you for stopping by, and take care! 🤙</h2>
+<h2 align="center">I'm a passionate learner of programming, data science, and the world we live in. <br><br>Thank you for stopping by, and take care! 🤙</h2>

+<h3>Welcome to my collection of data analysis and beautiful visualizations.</h3>

 <h3>Check out my <a href="assets/JustinBangtson_resume.pdf" target="blank">Resume</a><br>  Reach me at <a href="mailto:bangtson.justin@gmail.com" target="blank">Bangtson.Justin@gmail.com</a><br>  Connect with me on <a href="https://www.linkedin.com/in/justin-bangtson/" target="blank">LinkedIn</a></h3>